-The Tier 1 default emission factors have been established by combining statistics:
+The Tier 1 default emission factor for fugitive emissions have been established by combining statistics:

-- all emissions from oil refineries for EU-27 in 2010 that were present in E-PRTR; - the total production statistics for EU-27 in 2010 from Eurostat.
+- all emissions from oil refineries for EU-27 in 2010 and 2021 that were present in E-PRTR; - the refinery intake of crude oil for EU-27 in 2010 and 2021 from Eurostat.

-Combining these two datasets provides a first order estimate for emission factors for all relevant pollutants.
-These emission factors are used as the Tier 1 estimate and are displayed in Table 3-1.
+Combining these two datasets provides a first order estimate for a NMVOC emission factor.
+This emission factor is used as the Tier 1 estimate and are displayed in Table 3-1.
 The uncertainty of these factors is qualified as C.